RevenyouIO/Bots-Lab/README.md

 1. First you have to import the `get_buy_or_sell_signal` function that you have written.
 You can can do that by going to the `run_test.py` file.
 Fill in the name of the file that contains your `get_buy_or_sell_signal` function: `from [file_name_of_bot_function] import get_buy_or_sell_signal`.
 2. Then you can execute the following command on the command line: `python run_test.py`.
-When you have installed python 3 on the Mac run in the terminal: `python3 run_test.py`.
+On the Mac : `python3 run_test.py`.